-The GDPR & Visitor Management: a major challenge for companies
+RGPD & visitor management: a major challenge for companies

 The General Data Protection Regulation, GDPR (1), which came into force three years ago (on 25 May 2018), is not limited to the topics of computer processing and cyber security.

-When you receive visitors on site, they usually have to register on a paper or digital register to access your offices.
-This register therefore requires the collection of personal information and therefore falls directly within the scope of the GDPR.
-In this sense, any European company processing personal data (2) must comply with the GDPR.
+When you welcome visitors on site, they generally have to register on a paper or digital register in order to gain access to your offices.
+This register therefore requires the collection of personal information and thus falls directly within the scope of the RGPD.
+In this sense, any European company processing personal data (2) must comply with the RGPD.